gahan-corporation/wyatt/docs/html/_sources/webservices/iap.rst.txt

     If everything goes well, the normal flow is:

     1. the Client requests a service of some sort
-    2. the Service Provider asks Odoo if there are enough credits for the service in the Client's account, and creates a transaction over that amount
+    2. the Service Provider asks Gerp if there are enough credits for the service in the Client's account, and creates a transaction over that amount
     3. the Service Provider provides the service (either on their own or calling to External Services)
-    4. the Service Provider goes back to Odoo to capture (if the service could be provided) or cancel (if the service could not be provided) the transaction created at step 2
+    4. the Service Provider goes back to Gerp to capture (if the service could be provided) or cancel (if the service could not be provided) the transaction created at step 2
     5. finally the Service Provider notifies the Client that the service has